 Exploring the Xishan Bailu Tea Processing Technique: Hands Never Leave the Tea in a 300-Degree Iron Wok

 [Narration] Located to the west of Nanchang City, Jiangxi Province, Mount Meiling is also known as “Xishan.”
 The area boasts fresh air, rolling hills, clear water, and a beautiful ecological environment.
-Its unique and climate have nurtured the Xishan Bailu tea, which was once a tribute tea and enjoyed nationwide fame over a thousand years ago.
-Recently, Hu Weihua, the fourth-generation inheritor of the Nanchang municipal intangible cultural heritage “Xishan Bailu” technique, introduced and demonstrated the process of stir-frying this tea to reporters.
+Its unique and climate have nurtured the Xishan Bailu , which was once a tribute tea and enjoyed nationwide fame over a thousand years ago.
+Recently, Hu Weihua, the fourth-generation inheritor of the Nanchang municipal intangible cultural heritage “Xishan Bailu” tea processing technique, introduced and demonstrated the process of stir-frying this tea to reporters.

 Exploring the Xishan Bailu Tea Processing Technique: Hands Never Leave the Tea in a 300-Degree Iron Wok-1